Drinking hot coffee from paper cups

 Tens of thousands of microplastics released after 15 minutes of high-temperature exposure

-Concerns are mounting that the everyday habit of drinking hot coffee or tea from paper cups may lead to exposure to microplastics and nanoplastics.
+There is growing concern that the everyday habit of drinking hot coffee or tea from paper cups may lead to exposure to microplastics and nanoplastics.
 Contrary to the common perception that paper cups are relatively safer than plastic cups, experts point out that high-temperature beverages can damage the inner coating layer of the cup, allowing microplastics to leach into the drink.

 Looks like paper, but the inside is plastic-coated

 Because the released microplastics and nanoplastics are extremely small in size, there is a high likelihood that they can be absorbed into the body.
-Some particles may travel through the bloodstream and reach deep into internal organs, and over the long term, they are suspected of potentially disrupting the immune system or causing hormonal imbalances.
+Some particles may travel through the bloodstream and reach deep into internal organs, and over the long term they are suspected of potentially disrupting the immune system or causing hormonal imbalances.

 For hot drinks, reusable cups such as stainless steel or glass are recommended